janstieler/kirby-lessphp/README.md

 3. Call the snippet with 	<?php snippet('less') ?>.
 4. Putt your style.less inside the assets/less folder.

-If some of these folders doesn't exist creat them first.
+If some of these folders doesn't exist create them first.

 http://bueroexit.github.io/kirby-lessphp